theterminalguy/senior-fullstack-php-takehome/README.md

 ## Overview

 A simple microservice application using REST, SOAP and Webhooks.
 The SOAP server is written in PHP, allowing you call procedures remotely.
 JSON is used over XML for simplicity.
-REST is done through Python Flask API, which is also responsible for handling webhook requests and talking to React via WebSocket or API calls.
+REST is done through Python Flask, which is also responsible for handling webhook requests from GitHub and publishing updates to React via WebSocket.

 ## Highlevel Architecture Overview